Mayank0851/seo-audits-toolkit/server/README.md

 ## Troubleshooting Network Errors

-If you are encountering network errors, particularly during login, follow these steps to resolve the issue:
+If you are facing network errors, particularly during login, follow these steps to resolve the issue:

 ### 1. Check Docker Network Configuration